Hawkynt/Randomizer/Readme.md

 }
 ```

-### Feedback with Carry Shift Register (FCSR)
+### Feedback with Carry Shift Register (FCSR) [^25]

-This is a type of pseudorandom number generator that extends the concept of LFSRs by incorporating a carry value.
+This is a type of pseudorandom number generator that extends the concept of [LFSR](#linear-feedback-shift-register-lfsr)s by incorporating a carry value.
 They are particularly useful in cryptographic applications due to their complexity and unpredictability.

 The FCSR generator operates by shifting bits through a register and using feedback to update the state of the register.
 The key difference between FCSR and LFSR is the addition of a carry value, which adds non-linearity to the generator and improves the randomness of the output sequence.